How To Clean Registry Manually?

 Before addressing any computer issue, I always recommend scanning and repairing any underlying problems affecting your PC health and performance:

 - Step 1 : Download PC Repair & Optimizer Tool (WinThruster for Win 10, 8, 7, Vista, XP and 2000 – Microsoft Gold Certified).

 - Step 2 : Click “Start Scan” to find Windows registry issues that could be causing PC problems.

 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: Registry cleaners have been around for a while and there’s a good reason for that.
 The registry is a central part of the Windows operating system and even though you can clean the registry manually in theory, it is not easy.

 It is not easy even if you are really good at understanding how Windows works and here’s why.
 The registry is just too big, and even small mistakes can make the operating system very unstable very fast.

 What is the Windows registry?

-Windows registry is a database containing system, user, hardware, software and other settings.
-The registry is changed by everything that happens on the computer including copying files, moving files, installation of programs, uninstallation of programs, installation of new drivers etc.
+Windows registry is a database containing system, user, hardware, software, and other settings.
+The registry is changed by everything that happens on the computer including copying files, moving files, installation of programs, the uninstallation of programs, installation of new drivers, etc.